 Imagine you were in a car accident in Kansas City or anywhere in Kansas or Missouri.
 You know you were not at-fault, but the other driver is lying and says you were.
 But what do you do?
 Allow our Kansas City car accident law firm to help answer this question.

-Why Your Claim Was Denied
+Why Lying Can Cause Your Accident Claim to Be Denied

 There are many reasons why an insurance adjuster may deny your injury claim after a car accident.
 One of the most common reasons for denial is that the adjustor believes you were at fault for causing the accident.
 This can be very frustrating, especially if you know it is not true and that the adjuster is basing their decision on false information from the other driver.